 Taking the stairs is one way, according to a study of over 450,000 adults.

-The study, published in the medical journal Atherosclerosis, found that climbing five flights of stairs per day -- or around 50 steps -- lowered the risk of cardiovascular disease by 20%.
+The study, published in the medical journal Atherosclerosis, found that climbing five flights of stairs per day -- or around 50 steps -- lowered the risk of cardiovascular disease by over 20%.

 "If you choose one flight of stairs, you go up it two to three times a day," said ABC News medical correspondent Dr. Darien Sutton, an emergency medicine physician, who was not involved in the study.
 "If you're working in an office, choose a bathroom that's on a different floor."